imixs/imixs-ml/imixs-ml-workflow/README.md

 ### Named Entity Recognition (NER)

 The MLAdapter sends text from documents to the ML Service endpoint for Named Entity Recognition (NER).
 The results will automatically stored into the current process instance.

-The ML Adapter creates a field 'ml.items' with all item names the adapter has filled with data.
-The MLAdatper will not overwrite existing data in any way.
-A front-end can use the MLController class to signal new ML Data to the user.
+The ML Adapter creates a field 'ml.items' with all item names which are part of the NER.
+This means even if an entity was not found in the document content, but was configured by the bpmn model, the entity name will be part of 'ml.items'.
+With this mechanism, as new entity can later be trained even if the entiy is yet not part of the model.

+## The MLService

+The MLService is a stateless EJB reacting on Processing events.
+The service updates the  ml.status item.
+If no ml.status item exists, and ml.items is not empty, than the status is set to 'suggest'.
+If the status is 'suggest' and the current event is 'public' than the status is set to 'confirmed'

+ The item '*ml.status*' has one of the following options:

+ - suggest - not yet confirmed by the user
+ - confirmed - confirmed by the user
+ - training - workitem is ready for a training

+The status 'training' indicates that all known entities are filled with data found in the document content.
+This means that this worktiem can be used for later training.
+See the 'ML TrainingScheduler'.

 ## The MLController